 Click here to read the latest issue of BJS, which includes a number of articles on the treatment of varicose veins.
 Highlights include a leader on new evidence on treatments for varicose veins and an article on patient-reported outcomes 5-8 years after ultrasound-guided sclerotherapy for varicose veins.

 BJS publishes original articles, reviews, meta-analyses, systematic reviews and randomized clinical trials, all of which are submitted to rigorous peer review.
 Click here for full Instructions to Authors.

 Featuring updated taxonomy to make it more intuitive and searchable, this database of randomized clinical trials in surgery allows you to browse by subject or search by date, making Scientific Surgery your first stop for surgical RCTs.

 BJS welcomes proposals that might lead to the publication of evidence-based guidelines relevant to surgical practice, acknowledging that the best available evidence might be no more than consensus views.
 Potential authors are encouraged to submit initial ideas for consideration, and not completed documents, to assess whether publication in BJS is possible.
 Full instructions here.

 Click here to access the Table of Contents.

 To access articles published as Early View in advance of inclusion in an issue, please click here.

 - Remember we now publish Spanish translations of all abstracts; they can be found in the translation section at the end of each issue.

-- If you subscribe to BJS you can also download this issue on the BJS iPad app (instructions for syncing your iPad are available here).
+- If you subscribe to BJS you can access content on the BJS app for iPad, iPhone and iPod Touch (instructions for syncing are available here).